2002 Pacific typhoon season: Typhoon Pongsona

 Typhoon Pongsona was the last typhoon of the season, and was the second costliest disaster in 2002 in the United States and its territories.
 It formed on December 2, having originated as an area of convection to the east-southeast of Pohnpei in late November.
 With a ridge to the north, the depression tracked generally westward for several days, intensifying into Tropical Storm Pongsona on December 3.
 After an eye developed on December 5, the storm attained typhoon status to the north of Chuuk.
 Steady intensification continued, until it became more rapid on December 8 while approaching Guam.
 That day, the JMA estimated peak winds of 165 km/h, and the JTWC estimated peak winds of 240 km/h, making Pongsona a super typhoon.
 Around its peak intensity, the eye of the typhoon moved over Guam and Rota.
 After striking Guam, Pongsona began moving to the north and later to the northeast, quickly weakening due to the presence of dry air and interaction with an approaching mid-latitude storm.
 After the convection diminished over the center, Pongsona became extratropical early on December 11.
-Early the next day, it dissipated east of Japan.
+Early the next day, it dissipated in Japan.
+The remnants of Typhoon Pongsona brought heavy rain and wind to Pacific Northwest and California, as the Pineapple Express storms.

 On Guam, Pongsona was the third most intense typhoon on record to strike the island, with wind gusts reaching 278 km/h.
 Damage totaled $700 million, making it one of the five costliest storms on Guam.
 The typhoon injured 193 people and killed one person.
 In addition to its strong winds, Pongsona dropped torrential rainfall that peaked at 650.5 mm.
 A total of 1,751 houses were destroyed on Guam, and another 6,740 were damaged to some degree.
 Widespread areas lost water, and the road system was heavily damaged.
 On neighboring Rota, Pongsona damaged 460 houses and destroyed 114, causing an additional $30 million in damage.
 Both Guam and the Northern Marianas Islands were declared federal disaster areas, which made federal funding available for repairing storm damage.
 In Guam, the federal government provided about $125 million in funding for individuals and other programs.